SammyShaw/SammyShaw.github.io/_posts/2024-10-11-predicting-customer-loyalty.md

 <br>
 ##### Categorical Predictor Variables

-In our dataset, we have one categorical variable *gender* which has values of "M" for Male, "F" for Female, and missing values have already been removed.
+In the dataset, there is one categorical variable *gender* which has values of "M" for Male, "F" for Female (the missing values have already been removed).

-For our Linear Regression model, we'll need to recode this as a numeric, "dummy" variable, of 0s and 1s.
-Because we only have two values in our column, we can simply recode one group = 1 and the other = 0.
+For the Linear Regression model, all of the variables have to take on a numeric shape, so *gender* will be recoded to a "dummy" variable, of 0s and 1s.
+Because there are only two values in the column, we simply recode one group (M) = 1 and the other (F) = 0.
 For variables with multiple nominal categories, we would need to add additional columns, while withholding one category as a reference group.
-In our case, we can think of our recode as a Male column in relation to Female.
-The output will be interpreted as the effect of being Male.
-But if we also had *gender* = "T" or "Q" for example, we could code T = 1, else 0, and Q = 1, else 0, both in additional columns, alongside Male, and we would still interpret these as the effect of being "T" or "Q" in relation to being Female (the reference group).
+The output will be interpreted as the effect of being Male (i.e., relative to being female).

-We'll use the One_Hot_Encoder function in Python's scikitlearn package to do this.
-And we'll do so in a way that provides a template for future recoding.
+Although there are only two categories in this particular case (i.e., we could have manually recoded before splitting the data), the One_Hot_Encoder function in Python's scikitlearn package can do this in a way that: a) is consistent and compatible with other skikitlearn functions, b) that provides a template for future recoding, c) can automatically handle a more complex data, for example, if/when 'non-binary' categories appear in the *gender* column, and d) which allows for pipeline compatibility for future, unknown data.

-In the code, we also make sure to apply *fit_transform* to the training set, but only *transform* to the test set.
-This means the One Hot Encoding logic will *learn and apply* the "rules" from the training data, but only *apply* them to the test data.
-This is important in order to avoid *data leakage* where the test set *learns* information about the training data, and means we can't fully trust model performance metrics!

-For ease, after we have applied One Hot Encoding, we turn our training and test objects back into Pandas Dataframes, with the column names applied.
+After recoding, I turn the training and test objects back into Pandas Dataframes, with the column names applied.

 <br>
 ```python